d-e-s-o/nitrocli/nitrocli/doc/packaging.md

    described in the `README.rst` file.)
 5. Inspect the generated package by running `dpkg-deb --info` and `dpkg-deb --contents` on it.
-6. If you have push access to the repository, update the `TODO.rst` file to indicate that `nitrocli` can be updated.
+6. If you have push access to the repository, create the `src/nitrocli/debian/RFS` file to indicate that `nitrocli` can be updated.
 7. Add and commit your changes.
 If you have push access, push them.
    Otherwise create a merge request and indicate that `nitrocli` is ready for upload in its description.